-“We have been working with Cisco for several years to deliver metro rail applications.
-The end to end testing, global experience, and proven products that Cisco offers the rail industry made the choice easy.
-With their acquistion of FluidMesh it is clear they are making important investments in the rail industry.”
-Ian Gallagher VP Smart Transit and Infrastructure, BAI Communications Canada.
+“We have been working with Cisco for several years to deliver robust transport connectivity solutions around the world.
+The end-to-end testing, global experience, and proven products that Cisco offers the rail industry made the choice easy.
+With the integration of the Fluidmesh product line into Cisco’s portfolio, it’s clear that they are making the important investments the rail industry expects.”

 In today’s rapidly evolving OT and industrial spaces, customers and systems integrators are challenged to keep pace with new technology trends to ensure that projects are delivered in a cost-effective manner.
 With Cisco’s suite of Industrial Networking and Security services, our partners and customers can reduce solution implementation risk on projects that leverage Cisco IoT technologies in a true model of partnership with Cisco.
 With simplified packaging, a flexible consumption model, and advisory services covering each key project milestone, this suite of services can allow you to enter new markets with confidence to expand and grow your business.

 Cisco’s CX Industrial Networking and Security services help rail and transportation operators accelerate the digitization of their existing operations using a unique architecture-based approach to service delivery.
 Cisco CX leverages strategy development, architectural assessments, network design, migration and deployment assistance, and support services to help Cisco’s key ecosystem partners plan, build, and manage solutions.
 These solutions focus on business outcomes that result in improved worker and passenger services and safety, risk mitigation, higher productivity, improved operational efficiency, and deeper intelligence and insights, with security at the core of the end-to-end solution.